 Health Technical Memorandum HTM06-01 (Part A) provides guidance for all works on the fixed wiring and integral electrical equipment used for electrical services within healthcare premises.
 It should be applied to all forms of electrical design work from greenfield sites to modifying an existing final subcircuit.
 Part B addresses the operational management and maintenance of the electrical service supply and distribution within any healthcare facility.

 Both documents provide guidance to healthcare premises managers on how European and British electrical safety standards such as the IET Wiring Regulations BS7671, the Building Regulations 2000 and the Electricity at Work Regulations 1989 can be used to fulfil their duty of care in relation to the Health and Safety at Work etc Act 1974.

-UPSs and generators as standby power solutions
+Uninterruptible power supplies and standby generators as backup power supply solutions

 Uninterruptible power supplies from a reputable UPS supplier can successfully deliver the no-break power capability demanded by the legislation, while also protecting all the sensitive medical, IT and communications equipment from the dangers of supply power disturbances during normal mains operation.
 However, a power cut lasting for several hours or more rather than just a few seconds is always possible and must be allowed for.

 This means that a backup power supply solution that is truly resilient and sufficient for a medical centre’s needs should comprise an uninterruptible power supply and standby generator working in partnership with one another.
 The UPS system provides the power filtering and no-break capability, then if the power outage duration starts to threaten the UPS battery autonomy, the UPS power supplies can signal the standby generator to start, and allow it sufficient time to come on-line and synchronise smoothly.